LukeMotti/GITHUB_GETTING_STARTED/README.md

 applicable to Fortran and python.

 Documentation should give favourable time to others and the *future you* to understand how to get involved and and participate in the software development.
-Program is more often read than written.
+Programs are more often read than written.

 ### Mastering Issues